ikay4/mentalgames-repo/gamesummary.md

     in you losing one action point.

-At the end of everyday, each player will get one action point.
+At the end of everyday (every 24hr), each player will get one action point.
 Player can also get action points if players give them the action points.

 GIVING: